 Market consensus continues to coalesce around slowing growth but not outright recession ahead.
 The easing pace of inflation, along with stable financial conditions are now mildly supportive to activity.
-Wage rates, one of the last contrary indicators, have stabilized along with a slight improvement in productivity.
-Finally, corporate profits broadly have favorably weathered the post pandemic period despite the demand pull forward and supply chain disruptions.
+Real wage rates, one of the last contrary indicators, have stabilized along with a slight improvement in productivity.
+Finally, corporate profits are posting solid high single digit gains, and upside surprise vs. consensus earlier in the year.